scottweaver/bevy-ball-game-redux/README.md

 # Bevy Ball Game Redux

-This is an extended and slightly refactored version of @frederickjjoubert wonderful [bevy-ball-game](https://github.com/frederickjjoubert/bevy-ball-game)
+This is an extended and slightly refactored version of @frederickjjoubert wonderful [bevy-ball-game](https://github.com/frederickjjoubert/bevy-ball-game) which has an associated [multi-part tutorial series](https://youtube.com/playlist?list=PLVnntJRoP85JHGX7rGDu6LaF3fmDDbqyd) that is well worth your time to watch.

 ## Extended Features

 - Respawn player with the 'R' key.
 - Usage of the `impactSoft_heavy_*.ogg` for a more pleasing ball bounce sound.
+-

 ## Internal Code Refactorings